Batrachochytrium salamandrivorans: Deadly fungal threat to salamanders31 July 2015

 |Bsal Vulnerability Model for North America (Yap et al. 2015)||From Yap et al. 2015|

 Based on what we've learned from more than a decade of Bd outbreaks and research (Wake and Vredenburg 2008; Stuart et al. 2004; Skerratt et al. 2007), the consequences of Bsal invading the wild populations of North America will be severe and irreversible.
 Given the vulnerability model, the risk of Bsal invasion is high.
 Several conservation groups and scientists have submitted letters to the US Fish and Wildlife Service (USFWS) urging them to implement an emergency moratorium on all live salamander imports into the US, and on May 14, 2015 the Center for Biological Diversity and Save the Frogs! submitted a formal petition for a moratorium.
-While the USFWS has said they are committed to expediting an injurious determination under the Lacey Act, no action has been taken yet on this issue (as of July 2015).

 In the News

 In early 2015, AmphibiaWeb started organizing an amphibian disease portal that will provide a centralized database for researchers to archive and access disease data with the aim of helping facilitate and coordinate monitoring efforts.
 By summer, we started a collaboration with the USDA Forest Service to make it happen.
 We launched community discussions about the portal at the SSAR Annual Conference in Lawrence, KS, USA and now have a beta version at Amphibian Disease.

 Southeastern Partners in Amphibian and Reptile Conservation, Disease, Pathogens and Parasites Task Team (PDF)

 Check back on AmphibiaWeb for the latest news and requests for feedback from users and researchers.
 We post Disease Portal updates on our project blog, and you can always contact AmphibiaWeb directly.